Desserts

 Step-by-Step Cooking Process

-3. In a clean, dry bowl, beat the egg whites with an electric mixer.
+2. In a clean, dry bowl, add the egg whites and cream of tartar.

-5. Gradually add sugar, one tablespoon at a time, while beating.
+4. Gradually add the granulated sugar, one tablespoon at a time, while continuing to beat.

-8. Spoon or pipe the meringue onto the prepared baking sheet.
+7. Using a piping bag, pipe small mounds onto the prepared baking sheet.

-10. Turn off the oven and let the meringues cool completely in the oven.
+9. Turn off the oven and let the meringues cool inside with the door ajar.

 Alternative Ingredients